Research has proven that dogs have a range of emotional responses, similar to our own in many ways.

 I will then briefly discuss my observations and advice with you.

 I try to work with the family to find the best possible solution that will work for them.
-After the consultation I will send you a detailed report which explains clearly how to go about resolving the problem in a step by step manner.
-(Behaviour Modification Programme).
+After the consultation you will given detailed feedback and agreed upon strategies to go about resolving the problem in a step by step manner.
+(Behaviour adjustment programme).

 It must be remembered that a consultation is usually just the first step in resolving problem behaviour and that it is up to the clients to follow the advice they receive.